WHAT TO EXPECT

 All our services seek to help people connect to Jesus as their Lord and Saviour, grow in their love for him as his disciples,

-We enjoy an 8am prayer book service led each week by members of the congregation and share in the Lord’s Supper together (except of the fifth Sunday of the month we hold a Morning Prayer service.
-There is a genuine warmth of friendship and fellowship among congregation members and we share in ‘Tea & Toast’ together on the first Sunday of the month we also enjoy 'Tea N Toast' together after the service.
+We enjoy a prayer book service the 4th week of each month by members of the congregation and regularly share in the Lord’s Supper together (except of the fifth Sunday of the month we hold a Morning Prayer service.
+There is a genuine warmth of friendship and fellowship amongst our congregation members.
+On the 1st Sunday of the month we also enjoy 'Tea N Toast' together after the service.

 A down to earth service of 65-75 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life you’ll feel right at home.

 The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
-The service is followed by a great morning tea, which is a great time for building relationships.
+The service is followed by a great morning tea (non COVID times), which is a great time for building relationships.
 On the 1st Sunday of the month we have lunch together in the hall - all are welcome.

 Donald Robinson Village, Kirrawee

 Sunday@5 church is all about relationships, with God and with one another.
 These services are currently paused due to COVID-19.
 While recognisably “Anglican”, it is also very deliberately welcoming of people from all denominations and backgrounds.
 There is a high level of involvement from the DRV community, with an intention to connect out in to the local and global community with the love of Jesus.
 Our service is currently on YouTube at 5pm each Sunday during the Sydney lockdown, accessible here: https://www.youtube.com/c/StJohnsSutherland